-- · Having a specific task or role for each participant - Using some form of internal discipline and control - Using violence or other coercive means suitable for intimidation - Exerting influence on politics, the media, public administration, law enforcement, the administration of justice, or the economy by corruption or any other means - · Using commercial or business-like structures - Engaged in money laundering - · Operating on an international level
+- having a specific task or role for each participant; - using some form of internal discipline and control; - using violence or other coercive means suitable for intimidation; - exerting influence on politics, the media, public administration, law enforcement, the administration of justice or the economy by corruption or any other means;

+- using commercial or business-like structures;

+- engaged in money laundering;

+- operating on an international level.

-3. The Mafia State as a Type of Criminal State
+3. The mafia state as a type of criminal state22

-It should not be particularly difficult even for the lay reader to see that the mafia state assigns its most suitable persons and events to these criteria.
+It should not be particularly difficult even for the lay reader to see that the mafia state conveniently fits into these criteria.
 "What is picking a lock compared to buying shares?
 What is breaking into a bank compared to founding one?" asks Mack the Knife in Brecht's Threepenny Opera.
-In terms of the mafia state, one might ask: What is law breaking compared to passing legislation?
+In terms of the mafia state, one might ask what law breaking is compared to passing legislation.
 What is robbery compared to the expropriation of property through laws and decrees?
-What is abuse committed by one's boss compared to centrally planned purges?
+What is abuse committed by one's boss compared to centrally-planned purges?
 What is hacking a website to illegally depriving someone of their radio frequency?
 And one can keep going down the list across all areas of life, where it is evident that the institutions of public authority are not the guardians of legality and equality before the law, but just the opposite: institutionalized bodies serving the arbitrariness of personal interests.

-The question is no longer how it should be interpreted in a legal sense when "three or more people collaborating"-unlike the presumably original expectations of Hungarian legislators, or the Council of Europe's group of specialists-does not mean the underworld mafia, but the organized upper world, sometimes even those with official duties.
-The question is: How can the machinery of justice be put in motion at all in a mafia state?
-How can society and the immune system of public authority that has not yet been destroyed completely be activated?
+The question is no longer how it should be interpreted in a legal sense when "three or more people collaborating"-unlike the presumably original expectations of Hungarian legislators, or the Council of Europe's Group of specialists-does not mean the underworld mafia, but the organized upperworld, sometimes even those with official duties.
+The question is how the machinery of justice can be put in motion at all in a mafia state, and how society and the immune system of public authority that has not yet paralyzed completely can be activated.
 The answer to this would naturally go beyond the "descriptive" and "understanding" genre of sociology.